revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Basics.md

      break;
      }
 ```
-In switch statements, the break statement is used at the end of a case statement.
-The break statement is mandatory in C# and it avoids the fall-through of one case statement to another.
+In switch statements, the break statement is used at the end of a case statement.The break statement is mandatory in C# and it avoids the fall-through of one case statement to another.

 </blockquote>